arup-group/gelato/README.md

 "dimensions" of [sustainable mobility](https://docs.wbcsd.org/2015/03/Mobility_indicators.pdf).

 Some KPIs do not fall directly under a specific theme, but are parameters for generating other KPIs.
-They are marked as "Parameter" in the table below.
+They are marked as `Parameter` in the table below.

 ## The KPIs